william-elderkin/google-homepage/README.md

 Skills:

--breaking down of current google homepage into small pieces to recreate one by one.
+-breaking down of current google homepage into appropriate pieces to recreate one by one.

 Languages: